mlevin23/Zephyr22/stubs.txt

   ENDIF
 }

+// This function will take an appliance ID from the user and will send an activation signal from the server to the appliance. void manualActivate(int appID)
+{
+  IF establishConnection()
+    send activation signal to appID
+  ELSE
+    say "server not found"
+}

+// This function will take the average activation time of all appliances, and will activate it if the time of day is equal to the average activation time of the appliance, then it will send an activation signal to the appliance void autoActivate()
+{
+  FOR each appliance
+    get average activation time
+    IF avgActTime == current time
+      send activation signal to app[i]
+    ENDIF
+  ENDFOR
+}

 // This function will add a user a new ID (increments statically), and requires a power-level and name.
 Power levels are arrranged as follows:
 1) Child (access to very few functions)
 2) Grandparent